orbital-skylab/.github/profile/README.md

     ```
 8. Run the backend development server with the command `npm run dev`.
 It can be accessed at `localhost:4000`.

+## Deployment on SoC VM

+The front and back end of Skylab V2 are deployed and running on SoC VM.
+When changes are made to either repository, the corresponding applications on the VM will need to be restarted.

+Please contact any of the Skylab V2 developers for the hostname and password of the VM, then ssh into it via `ssh <hostname>`

+Both applications are hosted via [pm2](https://pm2.keymetrics.io/).
+The frontend application is named `skylab-frontend` and the backend application is named `skylab-backend`

+### Frontend

+1. `cd Desktop/skylab-frontend` to move to the frontend repository
+2. `git pull` to update the repository with the latest changes
+3. `npm install` to update dependencies
+4. `npm run build` to rebuild the static files for production
+5. `pm2 restart skylab-frontend` to restart the frontend on production

+### Backend

+1. `cd Desktop/skylab-backend` to move to the frontend repository
+2. `git pull` to update the repository with the latest changes
+3. `npm install` to update dependencies
+5. `pm2 restart skylab-frontend` to restart the frontend on production

+### Other useful information

+- The frontend and backend applications were started using the following steps
+    - Frontend
+        - ssh into VM
+        - `cd Desktop/skylab-frontend`
+        - `npm run build`
+        - `pm2 start npm --name skylab-frontend -- run start`
+    - Backend
+        - ssh into VM
+        - `cd Desktop/skylab-backend`
+        - `pm2 start npm --name skylab-frontend -- run start`
+- The applications can be stopped, reloaded or even deleted via `pm2 <stop/reload/delete> <skylab-frontend/skylab-backend>`
+    - eg; `pm2 reload skylab-backend`

 ## Glossary

 |Term|What It Refers To|